pydicom/pydicom/doc/tutorials/contributing_code.rst

 What happens next?
 ==================
-One or more reviewers would look at your pull-request and may make suggestions, ask for clarification or request changes.
-Once the reviewers were happy then the pull request would be approved and your changes merged into the ``master`` branch where they would become part of *pydicom*.
+One or more reviewers would look at your pull request and may make suggestions, ask for clarification or request changes.
+Once the reviewers were happy, the pull request would be approved and your changes merged into the ``master`` branch where they would become part of *pydicom*.